Neclow/GradME/README.md

 * ```utils/```: Utility functions for manipulation of sequence and tree data.

 ## Environment setup
+0. Install [R](https://cran.r-project.org/) (version used here: 4.2.2) if needed.
+The latest version of R should also work.
 1. Setup the ```gradme``` environment using conda/mamba and activate the environment:
 ```
 conda env create -f env.yml